Skip to Content

 Fish are aquatic vertebrates lacking limbs with digits like fingers or toes but have gills.
 Given how many species have been classified as fish, it is possible that they may be found in various habitats and come in a wide range of sizes and shapes.

-Some fish are venomous, others are parasitic, some are blind, and some even have the ability to generate electricity.
+Some fish are venomous, others are parasitic, some are blind, and some are even able to generate electricity.
 It would be difficult to define a definition encompassing all fishes because of their incredible diversity.

 Fish come in various sizes and shapes and can be found in various settings, depending upon how many species have been identified as fish.